WenjianBI/grab.github.io/docs/approach_Residual.md

 # SPAGRM

+SPAGRM is a scalable and accurate framework for retrospective association tests.
+It treats genetic loci as random vectors and uses a precise approximation of their joint distribution.
+This enables SPAGRM to handle any type of complex trait, including longitudinal and unbalanced phenotypes.
+SPAGRM extends SPACox to support sample relatedness.

+> **Note**:
+>
+> Detailed documentation for SPAGRM is available at the [SPAGRM online tutorial](https://hexupku.github.io/SPAGRM.github.io/).
+>
+> **Citation:**
+>
+> Xu *et al.* (2025).
+Scalable and accurate variance component analysis with large sample relatedness. *Nature Communications*. [doi:10.1038/s41467-025-56669-1](https://doi.org/10.1038/s41467-025-56669-1)

 ## Step 1: Preprocessing

-SPAGRM accepts only residuals.
+A quick example is provided below.
 Refer to `?SPAGRM.NullModel` and `?GRAB.SPAGRM` for detailed parameter instructions.
-Detailed documentation for SPAGRM is available at the [SPAGRM online tutorial](https://hexupku.github.io/SPAGRM.github.io/).

 ```r
 # Load data